kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_as_a_data_registry.md

 # Kedro as a data registry

-In some projects you may want to share a Jupyter Notebook with others so you need to avoid using hard-coded file paths for data access.
+In some projects you may want to share a Jupyter notebook with others.
+To make it easy to share you should avoid using hard-coded file paths for data access.

-One solution is to set up a lightweight Kedro project that uses the Kedro [`DataCatalog`](../data/data_catalog.md) as a registry for the data, without using any of the other features of Kedro.
+One solution is to set up a lightweight Kedro project that uses the Kedro [`DataCatalog`](../data/data_catalog.md) as a registry for the data without using any of the other features of Kedro.

 The Kedro starter with alias `standalone-datacatalog` (formerly known as `mini-kedro`) provides this kind of minimal functionality.